blueMember/test/week_summary.md

     1. relaxation and study keeps balance, not too relax, not too nervous, require elasticity
     2. willing study is important, but knowing how to study is essential, but do not think too much about that , otherwise you will study nothing or fall in a dead loop.
-    3. not fall in a long endless period ,make specific goals and control the progress of task by weighting time and quantity such as 10 units ,which help to reach the goal
+    3. not fall in a long endless period ,make specific milestones for different stage and control the progress of task by weighting time and quantity such as 10 units and reduce the time progressly,which help to reach the goal
     4. one day or one week you have no gain about something in your plans, you should review and adjust.
     5. sometimes interrupting is allowed, but often or every day it is that, then you should review and adjust
     6. learn to use effective programming methods replacing the hand operation